-We see a future where ordinary citizens are motivated and mobilized to sustain the world’s greatest landscapes and cultural sites.
+We see a future where ordinary people are motivated and mobilized to sustain the world’s greatest landscapes and cultural sites.

 Conservation Volunteers International Program is dedicated to the sustainability of some of the world’s greatest landscapes and cultural sites.

-We provide opportunities for ordinary citizens to perform extraordinary volunteer services.
-Projects include trails, archaeological sites, and critical habitats.
+We provide opportunities for ordinary people to perform extraordinary volunteer services.
+Our volunteer projects include trail projects, working on archaeological sites, and protecting critical habitats.
 Working and learning together, our efforts make a positive difference in our world.

 Christine Braunlich, Chief Executive Officer and Director